Cheat code unlocked – shoulder-season trips

-The other big difference is it’s up to £300 cheaper per booking compared to August…* You’re welcome.
+The other big difference is it can be a lot cheaper.
+You could save up to £240 per booking in September compared to August.
+You’re welcome.
+T&Cs apply.

 Wondering where to pick?
-We’ve pulled together the best places to go on a shoulder-season trip, and the best deals.
+Keep reading to find out where you can get the best shoulder-season deals.
 Spoiler alert – they’re all under five hours away.

 Turkey

-If you’re a sun lover but you’re not a fan of crowds, Turkey in September is all yours.
-It’s still a very toasty 31°C, so it’s a great time to enjoy the off-peak perks – fewer people, cheaper prices, and a whole lot of space on the sand.
-The Antalya and Dalaman areas are firm faves for their dreamy beaches and buzzy vibes.
-And if you’re around in October, the Antalya International Film Festival brings Hollywood glam to the Turkish Riviera.
+If you’re a sun lover but not a fan of crowds, Turkey in September is all yours.
+It’s still a very toasty 31°C, so it’s a great time to enjoy the off-peak perks – fewer people, cheaper prices and a whole lot of space on the sand.
+The Antalya and Dalaman areas are big names for their dreamy beaches and buzzy vibes.

 Off-peak pick

 This pick’s a classic all year round.
-Tenerife cools down to the mid-20s in September, which is the prime temp for mixing beach days with hikes, trips to Mount Teide and hitting the slides at Siam Park.
-It will feel a lot quieter compared to the peak months, too, especially in popular tourist hubs like Playa de las Americas and Costa Adeje.
-The island doesn’t slow down completely, though, with events like the Chase & Status Weekender keeping things lively in October.
+Tenerife cools down to the mid-20s in September, which is the perf temp for mixing beach days with hikes, trips to Mount Teide and hitting the slides at Siam Park.
+It will feel a lot quieter compared to the peak months, too, especially in popular tourist hubs like Playa de las Americas and Costa Adeje

 Off-peak pick